PE39806/bailo-tests-and-experiments/README.md

 - `long_names.py`: create a model with a release with a file with very long names, and also a data card with a very long name.
 Used to test overflowing text.
 - `concurrent_file_uploads.py`: upload multiple files simultaneously.
 Used to stress test the backend and AV scanners.
 - `model_card_revisions.py`: set random values for each part of a model card.
 Used to stress test model mirroring with many revisions.
+- `many_releases_with_files.py`: create releases with files where the file sizes exponentially increase.
+Used to stress test model mirroring with releases containing files.
+- `several_releases_with_files.py`: create releases with files where the total file size per release sums up to a known figure.
+Overall this is similar to `many_releases_with_files.py`.

 ## Bailo OpenAPI Linter